-As of December 31, 2019 and 2018, a summary of ECB's assets, liabilities and risk measures related to its collateralized financing activities is as follows:
+There were no remaining assets or liabilities related to collateralized financing activities as of December 31, 2020.
+See Note 5 to our consolidated financial statements for further information.
+As of December 31, 2019, a summary of ECB's assets, liabilities and risk measures related to its collateralized financing activities was as follows:

-December 31,
+December 31, 2019 2019

-20 19 20 18

-Amount Aarket Value of llateral Received or (Pledged) Amount Coll arket Value of lateral Received or (Pledged)
+Amount Collatera et Value of I Received or edged)

-(dollars in thou sands)
+(dollars in t housands)

 Assets

-Financial Instruments Owned and Pledged as Collateral at Fair Value \$ 12,431 \$ 22,349
+Financial Instruments Owned and Pledged as Collateral at Fair Value \$ 12,431

-Securities Purchased Under Agreements to Resell 13,566 \$ 13,572 2,696 \$ 2,701
+Securities Purchased Under Agreements to Resell 13,566 \$ 13,572

-Total Assets \$ 25,997 \$ 25,045
+Total Assets \$ 25,997

 Liabilities

-Securities Sold Under Agreements to Repurchase \$ (26,000) \$ (25,992) \$ (25,075) \$ (25,099)
+Securities Sold Under Agreements to Repurchase \$ (26,000) \$ (25,992)

-Net Liabilities \$ (3) \$ (30)
+Net Liabilities \$ (3)

-Risk Measures -
+Risk Measures

-VaR \$ 1 \$ 6
+VaR \$ 1

 Stress Test:

-Portfolio sensitivity to a 100 basis point increase in the interest rate \$ (1) \$ (1)
+Portfolio sensitivity to a 100 basis point increase in the interest rate \$ (1)

-Portfolio sensitivity to a 100 basis point decrease in the interest rate \$ 1 \$ 1
+Portfolio sensitivity to a 100 basis point decrease in the interest rate \$ 1